 The findings of this analysis of cultural texts based on telenovelas can assist companies producing goods and services as well as the institutions responsible for public policies to reflect on the needs of people with disabilities.
-Through the demands alluded to in the telenovela scenes, it is hoped that these consumers and citizens can be better served, without and their rights being construed as favors or acts of charity.
-It is believed that this analysis can contribute to improving the well-being of people with disabilities by denouncing the fact that they are not seen as consumers even though their desires and frustrations are represented in telenovelas in terms of such simple everyday practices such as, for example, the ritual of exchanging gifts.
+Through the demands alluded to in the telenovela scenes, it is hoped that these consumers and citizens can be better served, without It is believed that this analysis can contribute to improving the well-being of people with disabilities by denouncing the fact that they are not seen as consumers even though their desires and frustrations are represented in telenovelas in terms of such simple everyday practices such as, for example, the ritual of exchanging gifts.